If you’re planing to visit New York in September and/or October, I’ll tell you all you can do during this period !

 Broadway Shows, concerts, and more…

-New York is well known for its great shows and concerts, if you want to book for any show, you can read this article about TKTS in which I give my best tips to buy tickets with discounts up to 50% off.
+New York is well known for its incredible shows and concerts.
+If you want to book for any show, you can read this article about TKTS in which I give my best tips to buy tickets with discounts up to 50% off.

 You will find most of the concerts in my calendar of events in New York.